Seán Flanagan: Early life

 Flanagan was born in Coolnaha, Aghamore, Ballyhaunis, County Mayo in 1922.
 He was educated locally, then later at St Jarlath's College in Tuam, County Galway, where he showed enthusiasm for sport.
 He won two Connacht championship medals with the college in 1939 and 1940.
 He briefly studied at the seminary at Clonliffe College in Dublin and then enrolled in University College Dublin, where he studied law and qualified as a solicitor.

 Football career

 Flanagan also played senior Gaelic football for Mayo.
 He captained the All-Ireland final-winning sides of 1950 and 1951 and won five Connacht senior championship medals in all.
 He also won two National Football League titles in 1949 and 1954.
 While still a footballer, Flanagan entered into a career in politics.
+He would also notably be the last Mayo captain to win the All Ireland for 75 years, until Jack Coyne in the 2026 final.

 In recognition of his skills and long-running contribution to the sport, Flanagan was awarded the 1992 All-Time All Star Award as no GAA All Stars Awards were being issued at the time of his playing career.
 In 1984, the Gaelic Athletic Association centenary year he was honoured by being named on their Football Team of the Century.
 In 1999, he was again honoured by the GAA by being named on their Gaelic Football Team of the Millennium.